AnthonyCxx/Notes-and-Writeups/C/Memory Mangagement/Dynamic Memory Allocation and Deallocation.md

 ### Allocating Arrays with _malloc()_
 Arrays are easy to allocate with _malloc()_, just multiply the amount of elements you want to allocate by the size of the datatype. <br />
 The only hard part is accessing the array elements.
-To access the elements, add point to the beginning of the array ('ptr' in this case) and add the position of the element you want to access as an integer.
+To access the elements, add point to the beginning of the array ('ptr' in this case) and add the position of the element you want to access as an integer (this is called the offset).

 ```C